evanvliet/vw/README.md

 Most effective when sharing configuration via a base machine holding a bare repository.
 Then, on the leaf machines, the usual *git* pulls, commits, and pushes from the *vw* directory keep machines in sync.
-Also, `vw --sync` does a commit, pull, push and sync of dot files in one swell foop.
+Also, `vwsync` does a commit, pull, push and sync of dot files in one swell foop.

 ##### Precedence